Mad at the World: History

-Roger Rose was a mail carrier in southern California when he formed the band in 1987.
-The job gave him a chance to work out songs in his head, writing ideas down when he got back to his Jeep.
-He also already owned a lot of synthesizers, drum machines and recording equipment.
-One day while on his route, he stuck a tape in a Frontline Records executive's mailbox.
+Mad at the World was formed in 1987 by Roger Rose.
+After recording some initial songs, Rose allegedly left a tape in a Frontline Records executive's mailbox.

-When asked to explain the name of the band, Roger cites 1 John 2:16, "love not the world, neither the things of the world."
+When asked to explain the name of the band, Rose cites 1 John 2:16, "love not the world, neither the things of the world."

 In 1987, the band, consisting of Roger Rose, his brother Randy (who was only fifteen years old at the time) and their friend Mike Pendleton, released Mad at the World.
 The disc was unique in Christian music for featuring a synthpop style of dance music heavily influenced by bands like Tears for Fears and especially Depeche Mode.
 This was at a time when the Christian music scene was dominated by Amy Grant and Stryper was breaking out.
-Roger's personal taste ran towards the sounds of Ultravox and Depeche Mode, a sound that no Christian band was playing at that time, prompting him to create the band and write the music.
+Rose's personal taste ran towards the sounds of Ultravox and Depeche Mode, a sound that no Christian band was playing at that time, prompting him to create the band and write the music.
 He attempted to "avoid church talk and cliche, (resulting) in some fresh, invigorating images."

 Although not the best-selling album by the band, it is fondly remembered by many fans.

-Although Roger has stated that Mad at the World was the band's first and last disc not recorded entirely at Roger's home studio, the drum tracks for Through the Forest and The Ferris Wheel were both recorded at Randy's studio, Rose Studios.
+Although Rose has stated that Mad at the World was the band's first and last disc not recorded entirely at Rose's home studio, the drum tracks for Through the Forest and The Ferris Wheel were both recorded at Randy's studio, Rose Studios.